Counseling Degrees & Licenses in California

 - Location: Los Angeles, California

-Northcentral University (Online)
+National University (Online)

-For students eager to begin working directly with clients, NCU students can begin practicing as soon as they’ve completed the first six fundamental courses.
+For students eager to begin working directly with clients, NU students can begin practicing as soon as they’ve completed the first six fundamental courses.
 Most students will start seeing clients as part of their practicum experience between the sixth and ninth courses.
 It is also possible to complete all the content courses first and then start the practicum experience.
 The program has several specialization options in child and adolescent family therapy; couple therapy; general family therapy; medical family therapy; military family therapy; systemic sex therapy; systemic treatment of addictions; trauma-informed systemic therapy; and LGBTQ couple and family therapy.

 The program comprises 15 to 22 courses, or 45 credits, which can be completed in 33 months.
 Master’s students can find a practicum experience in their local area, while also conducting online sessions via video conferencing.
 Courses include foundations for graduate study in marriage and family therapy; treatment planning and traditional family therapy; recovery-oriented care and postmodern family therapy; systemic evaluation and case management; family therapy with children; systemic interventions in addictions; and assessing and treating family violence.

 Northcentral University also offers a fully online master of science program in clinical mental health counseling that consists of 60 credits.
+The program is working to me in compliance with 2024 CACREP standards in order to pursue accreditation.
+Each course runs eight weeks, except for the 12-week practicum and internship courses.

 - Location: San Diego, California